AlphaLFC/CAPTCHA_Identifier/README.md

 # CAPTCHA_by_py-faster-rcnn

-Ultize the faster-rcnn framework to identify captcha
+Utilize the faster-rcnn framework to identify captcha

 - This repo must be megered with py-faster-rcnn and caffe-fast-rcnn
 - Installation guide